Pahegi/Mediaserver-Python/README.md

     - Mapping of DMX values to alphabetically sorted foldernames and filenames

 ## Known bugs
-- Running video freezes when selecting a non-existing file
 - Loop only runs 10000 times
 - Loop-state only gets set when selecting a new mediafile to play
 - at the start of the loop some video-frames get dropped